UltraEngine/Documentation/2dgraphics.md

 Sprites are a special type of 3D object that can be used to draw rectangles or images on the screen.
 3D models can also be shown, but they will appear flat without any perspective.

 You can create multiple cameras with different projection modes, and make 2D graphics appear on top of 3D rendering, or render a 3D scene on top of a flat backdrop.

+2D graphics even work with dynamic lights and shadows, except for directional light shadows.